orestbida/cookieconsent/Readme.md

 ![Cookie Consent cover](demo/assets/features.png)
 </div>

-### 🚧 Note: this v2 version is not NOT COMPATIBLE with previous versions
+### 🚨 Warning: this v2 version is not NOT COMPATIBLE with previous versions
-Specifically the syntax has been completely changed (config. parameters have been renamed for the sake of simplicity/ease of use), some "useless" features have been removed, and some new ones have been added.
-Check [changelog](#changelog) for more.
+Addressed to those who alredy use this plugin: if you plan on using this version, please re-configure your parameters from scratch with the updated syntax.

 ## Table of contents
 1. [Key features](#key-features)